 If your child is in immediate danger by having parenting time with the other parent, you can bring an emergency motion to the court.
 An emergency motion is called an Ex Parte motion is reviewed by the court more quickly than a regular motion.
 But the court will only grant an Ex Parte motion in a true emergency.

 Enforcing a parenting time order can be hard, especially if the child is older and doesn’t want to visit the other parent.
 But a parenting time court order can be enforced until the child turns 18.

 If the parent thinks this may happen in the future, they should ask the court to put language in the parenting plan that says law enforcement may act "with full force" if the order is not followed.
 If they already have an order and are having problems, they could choose to ask the court for help.

 If there is evidence that the non-custodial parent does not offer a safe or appropriate environment for the child, the custodial parent can ask the court to change the order.

 If a custodial parent wants to move out of state, they have to get permission from the parent who has parenting time.
 The permission has to be in writing.
 If they leave without permission, it is a crime and they could lose custody.
-If the other parent does not agree to the move, the parents will have to go to court.
+If the other parent does not agree to the move, the parents have to go to court.

 The parent with custody has to show the court that the move is in the child's best interests unless the custodial parent was a victim of domestic violence by the other parent.
 The court looks at several things, like parenting time agreements, the emotional needs of the child, and if the move is a plan to keep the other parent from seeing the child.
-Then the court decides if it will let the parent and child move.
+Then the court decides if the parent and child can move.